catseye/Lariat/README.md

 essential properties that we require of lambda terms.

-To this end, this article presents an abstract data type (ADT) for lambda terms, which we call **Lariat**, consisting of six operations.
+To this end, this article presents an abstract data type (ADT) for lambda terms, which we call **Lariat**, consisting of five operations.
 The actual, concrete data structure in which they are stored, and the actual, concrete mechanism by which names become bound to terms, are of no consequence (and may well be hidden from the programmer) so long as the implementation of the operations conforms to the stated specification.

+This ADT has two properties.

+Firstly, it can represent only _proper_ lambda terms; that is, it is not possible for a lambda term constructed by the Lariat operations to contain an invalid bound variable.

-Moreover, this ADT is _total_ in the sense that all operations are defined for all inputs that conform to their type signatures.
+Secondly, it is _total_ in the sense that all operations are defined for all inputs that conform to their type signatures.
 There are no conditions (such as trying to pop from an empty stack in a stack ADT) where the result is undefined, or defined to return an error condition.
 This totality does, however,